anapetrovska/ssacps_simulation/README.md

 2. Launching  the robots' ROS nodes
    Start everything from the corresponding launch file: `roslaunch multi-robot.launch`

-In this repository, go to the directory of the system that you want to launch.

 Starting the simulation with the following three steps:
 1. Specify the Turtlebot 3 model once in both terminals: `export TURTLEBOT3_MODEL=burger`
 2. `roslaunch simulation_multi_robot.launch`
 3. `roslaunch multi_robot_launch.launch`

 For more detailed description of how to start the simulation, please refer to the following [link](cleaning_gazebo).

 __IMPORTANT__: You need to source the ROS and catkin setup files (in each terminal window).
 If you followed the standard ROS configuration, you already added the command (`source /opt/ros/melodic/setup.bash`) to your .bashrc and only have to `source ~/catkin_ws/devel/setup.bash`.